President of Iceland

 The president of Iceland (Forseti Íslands) is the head of state of Iceland.
-The incumbent is Guðni Thorlacius Jóhannesson, who is now in his second term as president, elected in 2016 and re-elected in 2020.
+The incumbent is Halla Tómasdóttir, who won the 2024 presidential election.

+The president is not involved in the running of the country, but serves as the head of the state and formally appoints new governments and their ministers.

+The president is elected by popular vote to a four-year term, and can be reelected any number of times.
+Historically, while first-term elections have often been hard-fought, an incumbent president who decides to seek another term has usually run unopposed, or they have won re-election with an overwhelming majority of the vote when opposed.
+The 2012 election was a notable exception to this, where incumbent Ólafur Ragnar Grímsson won with only 52.78% of the vote.

-Vigdís Finnbogadóttir assumed Iceland's presidency on 1 August 1980, she made history as the first elected female head of state in the world.
+Iceland was the first country to have an elected female head of state when Vigdís Finnbogadóttir assumed Iceland's presidency on 1 August 1980.

-The president is elected to a four-year term by popular vote, is not term-limited, and has limited powers.
 The presidential residence is situated in Bessastaðir in Garðabær, near the capital city Reykjavík.

 Origin

 When Iceland became a republic in 1944 by the passing of a new constitution the position of King of Iceland was simply replaced by the president of Iceland.
 A transitional provision of the new constitution stipulated that the first president be elected by the Parliament.

 Etymology

 The term for president in Icelandic is forseti.
 The word forseti means one who sits foremost (sá sem fremst situr) in Old Norse/Icelandic or literally fore-sitter.
 It is the name of one of the Æsir, the god of justice and reconciliation in Norse mythology.
 He is generally identified with Fosite, a god of the Frisians.